Microsoft Configuration Manager vs Red Hat Ansible Automation Platform comparison

 Find out what your peers are saying about Microsoft Configuration Manager vs. Red Hat Ansible Automation Platform and other solutions.
 Updated: May 2024.

-Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews.
+Microsoft Configuration Manager is ranked 2nd in Configuration Management with 78 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews.
 Microsoft Configuration Manager is rated 8.2, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
 Microsoft Configuration Manager is most compared with ManageEngine Endpoint Central, BigFix, Tanium, AWS Systems Manager and Red Hat Satellite, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, VMware Aria Automation, Microsoft Azure DevOps, BMC TrueSight Server Automation and BigFix.
 See our Microsoft Configuration Manager vs. Red Hat Ansible Automation Platform report.

 See our list of best Configuration Management vendors.